 Furthermore, the bill revises the probationary periods for appointees in fire and law enforcement departments.
 It sets a maximum probation period of eighteen months for fire department appointees and establishes a range of one to two years for law enforcement appointees, while also extending the time required before a promotion is finalized from six months to twelve months.
-These changes aim to streamline the examination and appointment processes while ensuring proper oversight and adherence to the civil service standards.
+These changes aim to streamline the examination and appointment processes while ensuring proper oversight and adherence to the civil service system.

 Old version SB374 Original - 3-4-2025 01:51 PM: 14-51-301(b)